joan-gerard/react-native-practice/README.md

 NativeWind helps use the full power of Tailwind CSS in React Native

-Follow [documentation](https://www.nativewind.dev/getting-started/expo-router) to set up Tailwind CSS
+Follow [documentation](https://www.nativewind.dev/getting-started/expo-router) to set up NativeWind